IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### next
-A link from a page resource to the next page resource that follows it in order.
+A link from this page resource to the next page resource that follows it in order.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.